Should You Use a Registered Agent Service?

 - Offer personal guidance.
 You have additional support if your business runs into a problem or if any questions arise.

 If you choose to act as your own registered agent, you will need to be available to receive official notices during standard business hours at the address you provide.
-A registered agent service gives you the flexibility to focus on your business instead of keeping track of deadlines and being available during business hours.
+A professional service gives you the flexibility to focus on your business instead of keeping track of deadlines and being available during business hours.

-With a registered agent service, you can:
+With a professional service, you can:

 - Form an LLC in multiple states.
-If you set up your business to have a physical presence in multiple states, you will need to have an appointed registered agent for each state.
+If you set up your business to have a physical presence in multiple states, you will need to have an appointed agent for each state.

 We all value our privacy.
 Your registered agent service’s address will be listed on the public record— not your personal or office address.
 This is especially important to consider if your business operates out of your home.
 A registered agent service will maintain your privacy by: